 Los Angeles International is the busiest airport on the United States West Coast and is unique among the country’s largest airports, in that while it is served by more than 70 airlines, including all major domestic carriers, no single carrier dominates passenger traffic.

 The LAX terminal area is west of the intersection of South Sepulveda Boulevard and Century Boulevard, which becomes World Way west of the intersection.
 The airport is also accessed via Century Boulevard from Interstate 405, about 7 miles to the east.
 Distances and drive times in normal traffic, between the airport terminal and some popular destinations are:

 The LAX passenger complex consists of nine terminals – 9½ if you count terminal 1.5 separately – arranged along the two-level loop roadway that makes what is essentially a large U-turn around parking garages, the airport’s iconic space-age theme building and air traffic control tower.
 The upper roadway is the check-in level for departures and the lower roadway is the baggage claim level for arrivals.

 Terminals and airlines in order along World Way are:

 Because there are more than 10 gates in each concourse, gates often also include a letter, such as gates 52A-52J.

-A courtesy shuttle bus, labeled the A Route, travels the lower level roadway outside baggage claim between airline terminals.
+An Airlines Connections shuttle operates at 10-minute intervals along the lower level roadway.
+Passengers should stand at the pink signs.
 Passengers leave the TSA secure area to use the service.
-It is popular for international arrivals at the Tom Bradley International Terminal who are required to exit security after going through U.S. Customs.
+The shuttle is popular for international arrivals at the Tom Bradley International Terminal who are required to exit security after going through U.S. Customs.

 Be among the first to know and get regular updates about Tucson International Airport from the Tucson Airport Authority in our monthly newsletter.